tmtsoftware/csw/docs/src/main/services/event.md

 For instance, slow subscribers can receive events at their own specified speed rather than being overloaded with events to catch up with the publisher's speed.

-All the APIs in EventSubscriber can be provided with `interval` and `SubscriptionMode` to control the subscription rate.
+All the APIs in EventSubscriber can be provided with an `interval` and a `SubscriptionMode` to control the subscription rate.
 Following example demonstrates this with the subscribeCallback API.

 Scala